,

 3. Stuck on the desktop

 Just like using an outdated photo of yourself on dating apps, this one’s a straight up no-go.
-Make sure you’re updating content frequently, not only to get better SEO ranking but also to keep your audience coming back to check out the new stuff.
+Make sure you’re updating content frequently, not only to get better SEO ranking but also to keep your audience and members coming back to check out the new stuff.

 5. If it’s not helping, it’s hurting